-COLFS's financial year end is 31st March and an operational plan and budget has been prepared for the financial years to 31/03/2014.
-This plan has been used as a basis for a detailed projection of income and expenditure until March 2014.
+COLFS's financial year end is 31st March and a three year plan has been prepared for the financial years to 31/03/2017.
+This plan has been used as a basis for a projection of income and expenditure until March 2017.
 The projection covers income and the major expenditure categories.